-- Resistance level (A)-down-trending level of resistance that is converging with the support level (bullish wedge), or an up-trending level of resistance that is converging with the support level (bearish wedge). - Support level (B)-down-trending level of support that is converging with the resistance level (bullish wedge), or an uptrending level of support that is converging with the resistance level (bearish wedge).
+- Resistance level (A)-a downward-trending level of resistance that is converging with the support level (for a bullish wedge), or an upward-trending level of resistance that is converging with the support level (for a bearish wedge). - Support level (B)-a downward-trending level of support that is converging with the resistance level (for a bullish wedge), or an upward-trending level of support that is converging with the resistance level (for a bearish wedge). - Flagpole (C)-the trend preceding the formation of the wedge.
+The flagpole spans the distance from the beginning of the trend to the highest point of the wedge (for a bullish wedge), or the flagpole spans the distance from the beginning of the trend to the lowest point of the wedge (for a bearish wedge).

-- Flag pole (C)-the trend preceding the formation of the wedge.
-The flag pole spans the distance from the beginning of the trend to the highest point of the wedge (bullish wedge), or the flag pole spans the distance from the beginning of the trend to the lowest point of the wedge (bearish wedge). - Breakout point (D)-the point at which the currency pair breaks up above the down-trending level of resistance (bullish wedge), or the point at which the currency pair breaks down below the up-trending level of support (bearish wedge). - Price projection (E)-the price to which the currency pair will most likely fall after it has broken out of the wedge formation (bearish wedge), or the price to which the currency pair will most likely rise after it has broken out of the wedge formation (bullish wedge).
-The distance the currency pair is projected to move is equal to the height of the flag pole.
+- Breakout point (D)-the point at which the stock or CFD breaks up above the downward-trending level of resistance (for a bullish wedge), or the point at which the stock or CFD breaks down below the upward-trending level of support (for a bearish wedge). - Price projection (E)-the price to which the stock or CFD will most likely fall after it has broken out of the wedge formation (for a bearish wedge), or the price to which the stock or CFD will most likely rise after it has broken out of the wedge formation (for a bullish wedge).
+The distance the stock or CFD is projected to move is equal to the height of the flagpole.